Hotmoka/hotmoka/tutorial/Takamaka.md

 `takamaka.lang.Storage`.
 But there are extra constraints.
 Namely, fields of a storage objects are part of the representation of such objects and must, themselves, be kept in storage.
 Hence, a storage object:
-1. must have a class that extends (directly or indirectly) class `takamaka.lang.Storage`, and
+1. has a class that extends (directly or indirectly) `takamaka.lang.Storage`, and
-2. has fields that hold storage values (primitives, `java.math,BigInteger`, `java.lang.String` or a storage class).
+2. is such that all its fields hold storage values (primitives, a storage object, `null`, a `java.math,BigInteger` or a `java.lang.String`).

-Note that the above conditions hold for the class `Person` above.
-Moreover, the following are examples of what is **not** allowed in a storage class:
+Note that the above conditions hold for the class `Person` defined above.
+Instead, the following are examples of what is **not** allowed in a field of a storage object:
 1. arrays
 2. collections from `java.util.*`

+We will see later how to overcome these limitations.

+> Again, we stress that such limitations only apply to storage objects.
+> Other objects, thet needn't be kept in blockchain but are useful for
+> the implementation of Takamaka code, can be defined in a comletely free way.